 Alexander has been a strong supporter of DOE’s basic research programs and has advocated for doubling funding of basic energy research.
 In addition, both Alexander and Simpson are proponents of nuclear energy, and Alexander held two hearings last year on ways to revitalize the U.S. nuclear industry.
 Feinstein, on the other hand, is skeptical about the need for additional nuclear capacity in the U.S., but has found common ground with Alexander through their efforts to craft a solution to the nation’s nuclear waste storage stalemate.

 One specific issue that may well crop up again this year is the U.S.’s role in ITER, the international nuclear fusion facility being built in France.
 Alexander and Feinstein have been deeply skeptical of ITER’s value in the past, and for multiple years in a row have proposed zeroing out funding for the project.
-Explaining their decision to do so again last year, Feinstein stressed that "In order to boost domestic science programs, we made the tough decision to cut funding for the ITER project.
+Explaining their decision to do so again last year, Feinstein remarked, "In order to boost domestic science programs, we made the tough decision to cut funding for the ITER project.
 This decision was carefully considered and absolutely necessary in order to make key investments in our national laboratories and universities."

 Labor, Health and Human Services, and Education